 Ordinance 2023-1142 of 6 December 2023 transposed the CSRD into French law.
 France published this before any other member state, replacing the old Déclaration de Performance Extra-Financière (DPEF) with the new sustainability report (rapport de durabilité) integrated into the management report.

-The ordinance restructured the French Commercial Code (Code de commerce) to accommodate two categories of sustainability verifiers: the statutory auditor (commissaire aux comptes) and the independent third-party body (OTI).
+The ordinance did more than copy the directive.
+It restructured the French Commercial Code (Code de commerce) to accommodate two categories of sustainability verifiers: the statutory auditor (commissaire aux comptes) and the independent third-party body (OTI).
 Both fall under the supervision of the H2A.

 The H3C (Haut Conseil du Commissariat aux Comptes) became the H2A on 1 January 2024.
 The name change reflects the expanded mandate.
 Where the H3C supervised statutory auditors only, the H2A now supervises everyone who provides assurance on sustainability information.
-Its powers include inspections, disciplinary proceedings, the adoption of interim guidelines pending the European Commission’s limited assurance standard, and the registration of sustainability assurance practitioners.
+Its powers include inspections, disciplinary proceedings, registration of sustainability assurance practitioners, and the adoption of interim guidelines pending the European Commission’s limited assurance standard.
+The expanded college of the H2A includes members with specific sustainability expertise, a structural change from the H3C’s composition.

 The December 2023 ordinance also extended the audit committee’s role.
 Listed entities must now have their audit committee (or a dedicated sustainability committee) monitor the sustainability reporting process.
 This is not optional.
 Article L.821-67 of the Code de commerce requires it.
 If your client’s governance structure doesn’t include this monitoring function, that’s a compliance gap you need to flag before the engagement starts.